 You must also keep a journal of your exams.
 This will help you track and record the changes you see in your chest.

-Risks of a Breast Self-Exam
+Risks of a Breast Self Checkup

 Breast self-testing is also associated with an increase in unnecessary breast biopsies, including surgical removal of breast tissue.
 Because most abnormalities in breast tissue are not fatal, women are at risk of rare complications such as bleeding and infection from additional surgical procedures.